turtlebasket/micromissiles-unity/README.md

 ## Prerequisites

-- A computer with internet access.
+- A computer with internet access ;)
 - Administrative privileges to install software.
 - [Git](https://git-scm.com/downloads) installed on your system (optional, for cloning the repository).